HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/financial_statement_analysis.md

 - Inventories
 - Other current assets, such as prepaid expenses.

-**long term assets** are those that are not immediately liquid, and includes things like machinery or equipment.
+**long term assets** are those that cannot be quickly converted to cash, and includes things like buildings, machinery,and equipment.

 **depreciation expense** is the reduction in value recorded each year over the lifetime of an asset.